Get a free, no obligation personal loan quote with rates as low as 9.90%

 Where can I get a $250,000 mortgage in Canada?

-You can get a $250,000 mortgage from a bank, credit union or alternative mortgage lender.
-If you have good credit and strong finances, you may be able to qualify with a bank, however, if you have bad credit or a low income, you may have better luck with an alternative mortgage lender.
-These lenders have more flexible requirements, making it easier to qualify for a mortgage.
+You can get a $250,000 mortgage from a bank, credit union, or alternative mortgage lender.
+If you have good credit and strong finances, you may be able to qualify with a bank at an affordable rate.
+However, if you have bad credit or a low income, you may have better luck with alternative mortgage lenders.
+They offer more flexible requirements, making it easier to qualify for a mortgage.

 Bryan Daly avatar on Loans Canada